OctopusDeploy/blog/blog/2023-09/connect-project-multiple-tenants-bulk-action/index.md

 We addressed this with a new bulk action.
 You can now connect a project to multiple tenants as a bulk action in the Octopus user interface (UI).

-The new bulk action will let you connect some or all of the tenants in a particular space to a new or existing project.
+The new bulk action lets you connect some or all of the tenants in a particular space to a new or existing project.
 You do this via a wizard-style format, where we guide you through the elements you need to connect (for example, tenants and environments).
-After the connection operation starts, you'll see a progress bar/counter, to help you track how many tenants are being connected to the project and when the bulk action operation finishes.
+After the connection operation starts, you see a progress bar/counter, to help you track how many tenants are being connected to the project and when the bulk action operation finishes.

 ![An overview of the new bulk action]